Find Affordable College Courses

 Columbus, OH

 With a ranking of #7, Franklin University did quite well on this year’s best schools for design and applied arts students working on their bachelor’s degree.
-Located in the city of Columbus, Franklin University is a private not-for-profit college with a moderately-sized student population.
+Located in the city of Columbus, Franklin University is a private not-for-profit school with a moderately-sized student population.

 After completing their Bachelor's Degree, design graduates from Franklin University carry an average student debtload of $40,496.